nguyenhoang711/varmq/docs/API_REFERENCE.md

 type IAcknowledgeable interface {
     // Returns true if the item was successfully acknowledged, false otherwise.
     Acknowledge(ackID string) bool
-    // PrepareForFutureAck adds an item to the pending list for acknowledgment tracking
+    // DequeueWithAckId dequeues an item from the queue
-    // Returns an error if the operation fails PrepareForFutureAck(ackID string, item any) error }
+    // Returns the item, a boolean indicating if the operation was successful, and the acknowledgment ID.
+    DequeueWithAckId() (any, bool, string)
+}
 ```